bhbarongreenback/uk-reporting-etfs/README.md

 - Something to convert the HMRC data spreadsheet to CSV
     - Recommended: [`ssconvert`](https://manpages.debian.org/bookworm/gnumeric/ssconvert.1.en.html), a command-line
       utility which comes with [Gnumeric](http://www.gnumeric.org/)
+    - Also recommended: [LibreOffice](https://www.libreoffice.org/) - if available, the script will attempt to use LibreOffice's command-line interface to convert the spreadsheet
-    - If you don't have ssconvert, the scripts will try to convert the sheet to CSV using the Python [`odfpy`](https://github.com/eea/odfpy) or [`openpyxl`](https://openpyxl.readthedocs.io/en/stable/) modules.
+    - If you don't have ssconvert or LibreOffice, the scripts will try to convert the sheet to CSV using the Python [`odfpy`](https://github.com/eea/odfpy) or [`openpyxl`](https://openpyxl.readthedocs.io/en/stable/) modules.
 Do note that this will require roughly 10x more time and memory.
 - GNU Make